SRI-International/QC-App-Oriented-Benchmarks/maxcut/README.md

 ## Classical algorithm

+Described in detail in the referenced paper.

 ## Quantum algorithm

+Described in detail in the referenced paper.

 ### General Quantum Circuit

+Described in detail in the referenced paper.

 ### Algorithmic Visualization

+Described in detail in the referenced paper.

 ### Algorithm Steps

+ Described in detail in the referenced paper.

 ## Gate Implementation

+Described in detail in the referenced paper.

 ## Circuit Methods

+Described in detail in the referenced paper.

 ## References